Using SourcePipeline

 • To view the task's settings status in detail or edit it, click i-SourcePipeline-set of the task to view or edit its settings.
 (See Step 2 of the procedure above.)

-• To delete a task, click i-SourcePipeline-delete-02, and then click the [Delete] button from the pop-up window.
+• To delete a task, click i-SourcePipeline-delete-02, and click [Delete] in the popup.

-4. Select a preceding task in the preceding task selection pop-up window, and then click the [OK] button.
+4. Select a preceding task in the preceding task selection popup, and click [OK].

-• The tasks set up will move to the Settings field on the right.
+• The tasks you set will move to the Settings component on the right.

-• If No preceding task is selected, then the task is set as the first task.
+• If No preceding task is selected, the task is set as the first task.

 • If a preceding task is selected, the task is set to be placed after the preceding task.

-5. Check if the task order is configured correctly in the pipeline in the Settings field.
+5. Check if the task order is configured correctly in the pipeline in the Settings component.

 • To view the task's settings status in detail or edit it, click i-SourcePipeline-set of the task to view or edit its settings.
 (See Step 2 of the procedure above.)

-• To change the order of a task, click i-SourcePipeline-add of the task, select the preceding task to move, and then click the [OK] button.
+• To change the order of a task, click i-SourcePipeline-add of the task, select the preceding task to move, and then click [OK].

-• To set the task as the first task in the pipeline, click the selected preceding task to deselect it, select No preceding task, and then click the [OK] button.
+• To set the task as the first task in the pipeline, click the selected preceding task to deselect it, select No preceding task, and then click [OK].

-• To delete a task, click i-SourcePipeline-delete-02of the task, and then click the [Delete] button from the pop-up window.
-A task deleted from the Settings field won't be removed completely from the project but moved to the Pre-settings field.
+• To delete a task, click i-SourcePipeline-delete-02of the task, and then click [Delete] in the popup.
+A task deleted from the Settings field is not removed completely from the project but moved to the Unset component.

-6. Click and select a checkbox of the Type field to configure a trigger event.
+6. Click and select a checkbox of the Type item to configure a trigger event.

 • Push trigger